alberto56/dcycleblog/kubernetes/05-interacting/index.md

 It is a good idea to store all your Kubernetes YAML files in your ~/.kube directory.
 Keep in mind that these files contain sensitive material so don't share them.

 We still need to tell `kubectl` that this file exists.
 This is done using an environment variable.
-To make it always available when we use our command line, let's add it to `~/.bash_profile`.
+To make it always available when we use our command line, let's add it to `~/.zshenv` (or `~/.bash_profile`, depending on your computer).
 Edit that file and add the following line to it:

     export KUBECONFIG=~/.kube/config:~/.kube/kubernetes-helper-kubernetes-tutorial.yml
     export KUBECONFIGONDOCKER=/root/.kube/config:/root/.kube/kubernetes-helper-kubernetes-tutorial.yml